 This easy fruit pizza recipe can be made with refrigerated or homemade cookie dough!
-It’s fun to design and includes a sweet Hood Cottage Cheese spread for a healthier twist!
+Spread with a sweet cream cheese topping, cool whip, or yogurt and top with fresh fruit!

 What is Fruit Pizza

 - Fruit pizza is a sweet snack that typically includes a sugar cookie crust.
 This crust can be homemade, or prepared from a tube of refrigerated dough or packaged dough mix.

 - A layer of cream cheese frosting or cool whip is then added.
 You can also use yogurt for a healthier twist.

 - Finally, a variety of colorful fruits are placed on top of the “pizza” prior to serving.

 - Strawberries, blueberries, raspberries, mango, nectarines, peaches, mandarin oranges, kiwi, maraschino cherries, pitted cherries, grapes, blackberries.

 Avoid fruits that brown shortly after being sliced: